cert-manager/website/content/en/docs/usage/prometheus-metrics.md

 type: "docs"
 ---

 To help with operations and insights into cert-manager activities, cert-manager exposes metrics in the [Prometheus](https://prometheus.io/) format from the controller component.
-These are available at the standard `/metrics` path of the controller component's configured http port.
+These are available at the standard `/metrics` path of the controller component's configured HTTP port.

 ## Scraping Metrics